 \subsection{SED modeling results}

-Once we have the fits for all four dust compositions, we compute the Bayesian evidence for each MCMC fit with 500 random samples from the posterior.
-The Bayesian evidence, $Z$ for a model is given by, $Z = \int L(D \mid \theta)\,\pi(\theta)\,d\theta$ where, $L$ is the likelihood of the data with parameters $\theta$, and $\pi$ is the prior distribution.
-Then, we calculate the Bayes factor, $K$ with $K = {Z_1}/{Z_0}$ by adopting the DSHARP (compact) model as our reference (i.e. $Z_0$) (Fig. \ref{fig:bayes_factor}).
+Once we had the fits for all four dust compositions, we computed the Bayesian evidence of each MCMC fit with 500 random samples from the posterior.
+The Bayesian evidence, $Z$, for a model is given by $Z = \int L(D \mid \theta)\,\pi(\theta)\,d\theta$, where $L$ is the likelihood of the data with parameters $\theta$ and $\pi$ is the prior distribution.
+Then, we calculated the Bayes factor, $K$ with $K = {Z_1}/{Z_0}$ by adopting the DSHARP (compact) model as our reference (i.e., $Z_0$) (Fig. \ref{fig:bayes_factor}).
 We favor the Bayes factor over a traditional $\chi^{2}$ comparison because it naturally incorporates the influence of the prior.
-Following \citealp{guidi2022}, we refer to the scale proposed by \citealp{jeffreys1939} to interpret these results.
-We then identify the model with the highest number of radial points showing strong evidence as the most plausible description of the data.
-Below, we discuss the results of our fits to $T_{d}$, $\Sigma_{d}$, $a_{{max}}$, and $q$ for the preferred composition and their radial profiles are shown in Fig. \ref{fig:results_main}.
+Following \citealp{guidi2022}, we referred to the scale proposed by \citealp{jeffreys1939} to interpret these results.
+We then identified the model with the highest number of radial points showing strong evidence as the most plausible description of the data.
+Below, we discuss the results of our fits to $T_\mathrm{d}$, $\Sigma_\mathrm{d}$, $a_\mathrm{max}$, and $q$ for the preferred composition, and their radial profiles are shown in Fig. \ref{fig:results_main}.
 In Appendix \ref{appendix_other_results}, we discuss in detail the results from the other compositions and their profiles are shown in Fig. \ref{fig:results_elias24}, \ref{fig:results_imlup}, and \ref{fig:results_dmtau}.
-To calculate the total dust mass of the disk, we extrapolate $\Sigma_{d}$ inward from 11 au down to the disk center using the same radial spacing as the rest of the grid, assuming a constant surface density equal to the value at 11 au.
-Furthermore, we estimate the mass reservoir in the halo by integrating the dust surface density over the radial range corresponding to the region of smooth, featureless continuum emission (Fig. \ref{fig:halo_mass}).
+To calculate the total dust mass of the disk, we extrapolated $\Sigma_\mathrm{d}$ inward from 11 au down to the disk center using the same radial spacing as the rest of the grid, assuming a constant surface density equal to the value at 11 au.
+Furthermore, we estimated the mass reservoir in the halo by integrating the dust surface density over the radial range corresponding to the region of smooth, featureless continuum emission (Fig. \ref{fig:halo_mass}).